sirinali07/HPE/MicroCeph/Multi-node Setup.md

 ```
 ls -al /etc/ceph/
 ```
-Create an RBD image named rbd_volume with a size of 4GB in the rbd_pool pool.
+Create an RBD image named rbd_volume with a size of 4GB in the rbd_pool_1 pool.
 ```
-sudo rbd create --size 4G rbd_pool/rbd_volume
+sudo rbd create --size 4G rbd_pool_1/rbd_volume
 ```
-Map the RBD (Rados Block Device) volume named rbd_volume from the rbd_pool pool to a block device on the system.
+Map the RBD (Rados Block Device) volume named rbd_volume from the rbd_pool_1 pool to a block device on the system.
 After executing this command, the RBD volume will be accessible as a block device.
 ```
-sudo rbd map rbd_pool/rbd_volume
+sudo rbd map rbd_pool_1/rbd_volume
 ```
 View information about all block devices on the system, including disks and partitions.
 ```